 First, if you have a retail location for one of these services near you, that is a good argument for selecting that trading platform.
-This is your money we’re talking about.
-The ability to seek in-person counsel if you have questions or concerns, or even just want advice, is a feature which you should not overlook.
+This is the money we’re talking about.
+The ability to seek in-person counsel if you have questions or concerns, or even just want advice, is a feature that you should not overlook.

 Fidelity may be the better option for casual investors, although by only a small amount.
 Investors who are likely to make most of their trades through the app will benefit from being able to invest in mutual funds that way, instead of having to get on their web portal as TD Ameritrade requires.
-Beyond that the Fidelity platform is somewhat more streamlined and easy to access.
+Beyond that, the Fidelity platform is somewhat more sleek and easy to access.

 Tips for Investing